-Control No. Patent Under Reexamination Ex Parte Reexamination Ordered Pursu ant Examiner Art Unit to 35 U.S.C.
-257 Lxammer Altonic The MAILING DATE of this communication appears on the cover she et with the correspondence address The supplemental examination proceeding filed on, concluded with the issuance of the supplemental examination certificate on The certificate indicated that one or more items of information submitted as part of the request for supplemental examination raises a substantial new question of patentability.
+Control No. Patent Under Reexamination Ex Parte Reexamination Ordered Pu Pursuant Examiner Art Unit to 35 U.S.C.
+257 Examiner Artonic The MAILING DATE of this communic cation appe ears on the cover sheet w vith the correspondence address The supplemental examination proceeding filed on, concluded with the issuance of the supplemental examination certificate on The certificate indicated that one or more items of information submitted as part of the request for supplemental examination raises a substantial new question of patentability.
 See the Reasons for Substantial New Question of Patentability Determination in the file of this proceeding.
 Accordingly, ex parte reexamination of claim(s) of U.S. Patent No is ordered.
 See 35 U.S.C.
 257(b) and 37 CFR 1.625(b).
 This ex parte reexamination proceeding is hereby initiated by the mailing of this order.
 Ex parte reexamination under 35 U.S.C.
-257 will be conducted in accordance with 37 CFR 1.625(d), and, in addition, to the exception that a patent owner's statement, including any amendment, under 37 CFR 1.530(a)-(c) may not be filed.
+257 will be conducted in accordance with 37 CFR 1.530 through 1.570, which govern ex parte reexamination, subject to the exceptions enumerated in 37 CFR 1.625(d), and, in addition, to the exception that a patent owner's statement, including any amendment, under 37 CFR 1.530(a)-(c) may not be filed.
 For this reason, no amendment in an ex parte reexamination proceeding ordered under 35 U.S.C.
-257 may be filed until after the mailing of a first Office action on the merits.
-This reexamination proceeding has been assigned to the art unit listed above.
+257 may be filed until after the mailing of a first Office action on the merits. e 's n, This reexamination proceeding has been assigned to the art unit listed above.
 All future correspondence should be directed to the assigned art unit and should be identified by the control number listed above, which is identical to the control number assigned to the now-concluded supplemental examination proceeding.
-Primary Examiner J.S.
-Patent and Trademark Office PTO-2302 (Rev. 07-12) Ex Parte Reexamination Ordered Pursuant to 35 USC 257 Part of Paper No.
+1 J.S.
+Patent and Trademark Office PTOL-2302 (Rev. 08-12) Of fice Action in Ex Parte Reexamination Part of Paper No.